Helen Grant (politician): IPSA controversy

 Grant was also involved in controversy after the Independent Parliamentary Standards Authority found that the standard employment contract template for the majority of her staff had been amended although her husband, who was also employed by her, remained on an unaltered contract.
 A member of staff requiring time off for a medical condition discovered their contract had been amended to offer only two weeks' sick pay rather than the IPSA contract standard of 26 weeks.

 Grant initially refused to comment on the claim although the Ministry of Justice stated that the changes to contracts were an attempt to provide a "fairer deal" for taxpayers.
 IPSA stated that the contract should not have been changed.
 Grant's husband resigned from his position after it was revealed he remained on an unaltered contract, and had known about the discrepancy for two months without informing his wife.
 It was claimed that this was due to "oversight on his part rather than design" and he had not received any benefits from remaining on the unaltered contract.

 Personal life

 Grant married her husband, Simon Juliana Grant in 1991; the couple have two sons.
 Grant's son Ben served in the Royal Marines as a commando for over five years.
-They have a home in Kingswood, Surrey and in the constituency in Loose, Kent.
+They have a home in Kingswood, Surrey and in the constituency in East Malling, Kent.
 Following the Russian invasion of Ukraine, Ben travelled to Ukraine to fight against the invasion.